IMIO/imio.pm.ws/docs/README.txt

 </SOAP-ENV:Envelope>
 ************************************************************************

-If everything is right, the freshly created item UID is returned :
+If everything is right, the basic informations about the searched item are returned :

 *** Incoming SOAP ******************************************************
 <SOAP-ENV:Envelope xmlns:SOAP-ENC="http://schemas.xmlsoap.org/soap/encoding/"